Controller-approved source entry - manual-review caution required Other Small Mammals Gastrointestinal Manual review

 Supporting clues

-NAVLE trigger: The highest-yield NAVLE branch comes from matching deterioration speed, not from a single static symptom.
+NAVLE trigger: The highest-yield NAVLE branch comes from matching deterioration speed and obstruction risk, not from a single static symptom.

 Perfusion